Okay, this is going to help you out right now… Picking paint colors to sell your home in 2020 isn’t going to be as challenging as you are thinking.

 These colors can vary from room to room depending on the amount of natural light and impact you hope to make.
 This really isn’t too challenging a task for you to start working on today.

-For those of you who are locked into your homes current colors and feel the buyers will want to paint, know that, yes, they may decide to paint.
-Remember that first-impressions are critical when you are selling your home and it is important to meet the buyer’s expectations especially in 2017.
+For those of you who are locked into your home’s current colors and feel the buyers will want to paint, know that, yes, they may decide to paint.
+Remember that first-impressions are critical when you are selling your home and it is important to meet the buyer’s expectations especially in 2020.

 Most stores like Lowes, Sherwin Williams, and Home Depot can produce similar colors.
 Ask them to see if the color is in their computer database which can combine colors for a close match.

-Let me know if you have questions or want to talk about your plans.
+Let me know if you have any questions or want to talk about your plans.

 When I started in Vienna long ago, the Sunday Washington Post was where everyone placed a tiny four-line ad hoping to catch a reader’s interest.
 (Just typing that makes me feel ancient!)
 As you can see here, I embraced the Internet long ago sharing my experiences and “how-to’s” in blog posts marketing client’s homes effectively.